CoolBitX-Technology/coolwallet-android/README.md

 Please see [this document](https://github.com/CoolBitX-Technology/coolwallet-ios/blob/master/docs/CW-SPEC-0002-se_spi_apdu_spec_v0110.pdf) with specifications for commands and responses.

 ***Note:***
-As Bluetooth is required to communicate with the CoolWallet, testing can only be done on a real device (Android 4.3 or later).
+* As Bluetooth is required to communicate with the CoolWallet, testing can only be done on a real device (Android 4.3 or later).
+* Set your api key in fabric.properties
+* Set your api key in google-services.json